Fiat Chrysler agrees to plead guilty, pay $30M in UAW probe

 DETROIT -- Fiat Chrysler Automobiles US has agreed to plead guilty and pay a $30 million fine for a corruption scandal at the union that represents its factory workers, authorities said Wednesday.

-Federal prosecutors in Detroit charged the company with conspiracy from 2009 to 2016.
-The government said company representatives gave more than $3.5 million in cash and other things of value to senior officials at the United Auto Workers.
+Company representatives gave more than $3.5 million in cash and other things of value to senior officials at the United Auto Workers, federal prosecutors in Detroit said as they charged FCA with conspiracy from 2009 to 2016.

 Details of the payoffs have been public for a few years and acknowledged during guilty pleas by FCA employees and others.